 - a.
-Stipulate the specific course requirements to be completed - b.
-Stipulate the specific date by which the requirements must be completed, if different from college policy, which is the last class day of the semester immediately following the one in which a student received an "I" (summer terms count as one "semester") - c.
-Be signed by the student, the instructor and the appropriate division or department head with copies given to the registrar.
+Stipulate the specific course requirements to be completed. - b.
+Stipulate the specific date by which the requirements must be completed. - Be signed by the student, the instructor and the appropriate division or department head with copies given to the registrar.